supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/bitmap2lines/README.md

-# Bitmap to Lines
+# Mask to Lines

-`Bitmap to Lines` layer converts thinned (skeletonized) bitmaps to lines.
+`Mask to Lines` layer converts thinned (skeletonized) bitmaps to lines.

 It is extremely useful if you have some raster objects representing lines or edges, maybe forming some tree or net structure, and want to work with vector objects.